Royal House

 Timeline

-Radbot, Count of Habsburg, constructs the family's ancestral fortress in present-day Switzerland, establishing the nucleus of the future dynasty.
+Radbot, Count of Habsburg, establishes the family seat by building the Habichtsburg in present-day Switzerland, laying the architectural and symbolic foundation for the dynasty.

 Rudolf I Elected King of the Romans

-Rudolf I becomes the first Habsburg to wear a royal crown, marking the family's rise to major European power.
+Rudolf I becomes the first Habsburg to be elected King of the Romans, initiating the family's rise to imperial prominence within the Holy Roman Empire.

-Rudolf I defeats Ottokar II of Bohemia, securing Austria, Styria, and Carinthia for the Habsburgs.
+Rudolf I defeats Ottokar II of Bohemia, securing Habsburg control over Austria, Styria, and Carinthia, and establishing the family's core dominions.

 Habsburgs Secure the Imperial Crown

-Albert II is elected Holy Roman Emperor, beginning nearly four centuries of Habsburg dominance of the imperial throne.
+Albert II is elected Holy Roman Emperor, beginning an almost unbroken Habsburg succession to the imperial throne for nearly four centuries.

 Charles V Becomes Holy Roman Emperor

-Charles V abdicates, splitting the Habsburg lands between the Spanish and Austrian branches.
+Charles V abdicates, dividing the Habsburg territories between the Spanish and Austrian branches, fundamentally reshaping the family's structure.

 Siege of Vienna

-Maria Theresa becomes the first female ruler of the Habsburg dominions, sparking the War of the Austrian Succession.
+Maria Theresa inherits the Habsburg dominions, her succession challenged by European powers, leading to the War of the Austrian Succession.

 Austro-Hungarian Compromise